-Species Canine Feline Total By Age Adult Up to 5 months Adult Up to 5 months Total Age at Intake А Beginning Animal Count (date: '''') Should include animals in shelter and animals admitted but currently in foster care or other offsite facility.
-Live Intake В Stray/At Large Admitted through animal control/stated to be unowned or freeroaming С Relinquished by Owner Admitted by owner D Owner Intended Euthanasia Limited to this definition: Admission of pets whose owner brought the pet to the shelter with the INTENT of requesting euthanasia E Transferred in from Agency An admission from another agency - for adoption large scale seizure support, etc. F Other Intakes Impounds for cruelty cases & protective custody.
+Species Canine Feline Total By Age Adult Up to 5 months Adult Up to 5 months Total Age at Intake A Beginning Animal Count (date:) Should include animals in shelter and animals admitted but currently in foster care or other offsite facility.
+Live Intake в Stray/At Large Admitted through animal control/stated to be unowned or freeroaming с Relinquished by Owner Admitted by owner D Owner Intended Euthanasia Limited to this definition: Admission of pets whose owner brought the pet to the shelter with the INTENT of requesting euthanasia E Transferred in from Agency An admission from another agency - for adoption, large scale seizure support, etc. F Other Intakes Impounds for cruelty cases & protective custody.
 Also, pets born while in care, and others types of admission not captured above.
-G TOTAL LIVE INTAKE Sum of B, C, D, E and F Outcomes Adoption Final adoptions only, having permanently left the Agency's possession.
-For example, it does NOT include animals placed in foster care or on overnight 'trial' stays. ı Returned to Owner Stray or Owner Reliquished animal returned to their owner J Transferred to another Agency Transferred out of the Agency's possession to another entity к Returned to Field N/A N/A Animals included in Intake, altered and returned to stray capture location as free-roaming felines L Other Live Outcome Barn cat programs, etc М Subtotal: Live Outcomes Sum of H, I, J, K and L N Died in Care Animals who die while sheltered o Lost in Care Animals whose outcome is unknown (may have escaped the shelter, outcome was not recorded and unknown) Р Shelter Euthanasia All euthanasia other than that performed by the definition below as Owner Intended Euthanasia.
-Q Owner Intended Euthanasia Limited to this definition: Euthanasia of pets whose owner brought the pet to the shelter with the INTENT of utilizing euthanasia services R Subtotal: Other Outcomes Sum of N, O, P and Q s TOTAL OUTCOMES Sum of M and R т Ending Shelter Count (date: ") Should include animals in shelter and animals admitted but currently in foster care or offsite facility Not Note: To check your statistics and calculations "A plus G should equal S
+G TOTAL LIVE INTAKE Sum of B, C, D, E and F Outcomes Final adoptions only, having permanently left the Agency's possession.
+For example, it does NOT н Adoption include animals placed in foster care or on overnight 'trial' stays. ı Returned to Owner Stray or Owner Reliquished animal returned to their owner ı Transferred to another Agency Transferred out of the Agency's possession to another entity к Returned to Field N/A N/A Animals included in Intake, altered and returned to stray capture location as free-roaming felines L Other Live Outcome Barn cat programs, etc м Subtotal: Live Outcomes Sum of H, I, J, K and L Diad in Caro N Died in Care Animals who die while sheltered o Lost in Care Animals whose outcome is unknown (may have escaped the shelter, outcome was not recorded and unknown) Р Shelter Euthanasia All euthanasia other than that performed by the definition below as Owner Intended Euthanasia.
+Q Owner Intended Euthanasia Limited to this definition: Euthanasia of pets whose owner brought the pet to the shelter with the INTENT of utilizing euthanasia services R Subtotal: Other Outcomes Sum of N, O, P and Q s TOTAL OUTCOMES Sum of M and R - - т Ending Shelter Count (date: Should include animals in shelter and animals admitted but currently in foster care or offsite facility (date:) iacility

-Note: To check your statistics and calculations "A plus G should equal S
+Note: To check your statistics and calculations "A plus G should equal S T

-Total A'+'u 'G =
+Total A + u G =